Support activities for transportation industry dominates the sector

 n'sp = number of responding establishments in the non-certainty employment stratum with TE of 20-99 for the industry domain within each geographic domain (region)

-Total response rate for Transportation and Storage sector with TE of 20 and over was 94.0 percent (921 out of 980 establishments).
+Response rate for Transportation and Storage sector of establishments with TE of 20 and over was 91.0 percent (726 out of 798 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

-Of the total responses, nineteen establishments responded online.
+Of the total responses, 23 establishments responded online.

 Limitation of Data